How to Make Homemade Sauerkraut (The Best Sauerkraut Recipe for the Beginning Fermenter)

 Directions for Making Your Sauerkraut

-Step 4) Once you have some liquid released, go ahead and put your garlic into the Mason jar, followed by the cabbage and salt mixture.
+Once the cabbage has released a good amount of liquid, go ahead and put your garlic into the Mason jar, followed by the cabbage and salt mixture.
 If you are using whey or the liquid from a previous batch of ferment, then you can add that now.

 Why use whey or a starter culture liquid for your ferments?